DARTzz/web-development-preetam/JavaScript.md

 =) npm install : will install the packags from package.json. dependancies !!!!!!!!!!!!!!!

-#### Parcel - Package Bundler
+#### Parcel - Package Bundler(there have been changes in the latest version see below this section)

 Webpack is alternate and is a very famous bundler in react world, but we will use parcel since its ready to use right out of package.
+IT EVEN CONVERTS SASS files BACK TO CSS.

-=) npm install parcel --save-dev : (NOTE: we can install particular version using =) npm install parcel@1.12.4)
+=) npm install parcel --save-dev :(we can write -D too) (NOTE: we can install particular version using =) npm install parcel@1.12.4)
+=) npm install parcel@next -D : will download the experimental next vrsion instead of latest stable one.

 QUESTION : what is a dev dependancy (--save-dev)?
 ANSWER : a dependancy that we need to build our project and wont be included in the library.
 It creates a new attribute in the package.jsonn called "devDependencies".